 3. At the post office, you ask for a kit.
 That’s right, it is called a “kit”.
 You literally just need to pick it up and leave, then drop it after you have carefully filled in the required information with a black ink and in capital letters.

 4. Don’t panic when the post office is out of kits.
 It happens all the time.
-Your best bet is probably going to another post office rather than waiting for them to restock.
+Your best bet is probably go to another post office rather than waiting for them to restock.

 5. Get out a dictionary, open the kit, and start filling out forms.
 The documents are quiet complicated but do not panic.
 No one really knows how to fill them out.
 Do your best!
 Leave out the spaces you are unsure and ask.